-- Assess your mental health and social care needs;
+- Assess a person's mental health and social care needs;

-- Offer you advice and guidance on how your needs may be met - this may be from within our team or by referring you to other health or voluntary agencies;
+- Offer advice and guidance on how mental health needs may be met - this may be from within the team or by referring to other health or voluntary agencies;

-- Offer on-going help in the community, including support monitoring if you have a severe or long term mental health problem.
+- Offer on-going help in the community, including support monitoring if a person has a severe or long term mental health problem.

 Contact them through: